-One episode has Angelica being forced to volunteer in a hospital but she ends up rushing through her duties because she wants to go shopping, including not reading a story to a little boy.
+"Miss Nose it All" has Angelica being forced to volunteer in a hospital but she ends up rushing through her duties because she wants to go shopping, including not reading a story to a little boy.
 She ends up with a broken nose and pretends to be even worse so she can stay in the hospital and not be seen.
 While there she learns that the little boy has been sick for a long time and can't go home because of it.
-Realising how foolish she'd been, she offers to read him the story again.
+Realizing how foolish she'd been, she offers to read him the story again.

 In the same episode, when Harold hears Angelica has a very serious disease, he pretty much breaks down in front of her; Angelica, for once, realizes how much Harold really cares about her, and actually feels guilty for making him feel this bad, so confesses him it's just a lie, much to his relief.